István Szabó: Life

-In 2006, Szabó stirred controversy when a weekly Hungarian magazine called Élet és Irodalom (Life and Literature in English) published an article revealing he had been an informant for the communist regime's secret service.
-Between 1957 and 1961, he submitted forty-eight reports on seventy-two people.
-Most of the time, he made reports about classmates and teachers at the Academy of Drama and Film in Budapest.
-According to historian István Deák, just a tip-off Szabó had made, had a negative influence on someone, when an individual was denied a passport.
+Born in Budapest, Szabó is the son of Mária (née Vita) and István Szabó, the latter of whom was a doctor from a long line of doctors.
+Szabó came from a family of Jews who had converted to Catholicism, but were considered Jews by the Arrow Cross Party (Hungarian fascists).
+They were forced to separate and hide in Budapest sometime between 15 October 1944, when Nazi Germany deposed the Hungarian government for trying to sign an armistice with the Allies, installing the Arrow Cross in power, and 13 February 1945, when the Soviets defeated the German Army in Budapest.
+Szabó survived by hiding at an orphanage, but his father died of diphtheria shortly after the German defeat.
+Memories of these events would later appear in several of his films.

-After the article had been published, over one hundred prominent intellectuals, including some of those whom Szabó had made reports about, signed a supporting letter to stand up for him.
-Szabó's initial rection to the article was that his cooperation with the communist secret service was coerced and might be regarded as an act of bravery since he intended to save the life of his former classmate Pál Gábor.
-A 2010 publication asserted that "whether this is true or not is impossible to prove as not much has remained of Szabó's file and as revelations about the murky past of prominent figures such as Sazbó have become mired in controversy."
+In 2006, weekly Hungarian magazine Élet és Irodalom (Life and Literature in English) published an article revealing he had been an informant for the Communist regime's secret police.
+Between 1957 and 1961, he submitted 48 reports on 72 people, mostly classmates and teachers at the Academy of Drama and Film in Budapest.
+According to historian István Deák, in only one case did Szabó's informing cause significant damage, when an individual was denied a passport.
+After the article was published, over 100 prominent intellectuals, including some of those about whom Szabó had made reports, published a letter of support for him.
+Szabó's initial response to the article was that informing had been an act of bravery, since he had intended to save the life of his former classmate Pál Gábor.
+When this claim turned out not to be true, Szabó admitted that his true motive had been to prevent his own expulsion from the Academy.
+Author Anna Porter asserted that "whether this is true or not is impossible to prove as not much has remained of Szabó's file and as revelations about the murky past of prominent figures such as Szabó have become mired in controversy."

 In a 2001 interview, Szabó revealed that he believes in God, but considers the subject personal and does not like to talk about it.